A Relative Inexact Proximal Gradient Method with an Explicit Linesearch: Convergence and Complexity Analysis of the IPG-ELS Method

 Since in view of the last statement of Proposition~\ref{Prop:Main-proposition}, we have $F(x_{\ell+1})\leq F(x_{\ell})$ for any $\ell\in \mathbbm{N}$, it follows from \eqref{ineq-sum 0-k} that

 Since $x_*\in S_*$ is arbitrary, the proof of \eqref{rate-3} follows.

-\begin{remark}[Complexity of $\eta$-Approximate Solution] It follows from Theorem~\ref{theorem:Conv-rate} that every accumulation point of the sequence $(x_{k})_{k\in\mathbbm{N}}$ is a solution to problem \eqref{main-prob}.
-Moreover, given any $\eta>0$, in at most $k=\mathcal{O}(1/\eta^2)$ iterations, the IPG-ELS method generates an $\eta$-approximate solution $x_{k}$ to problem~\eqref{main-prob}, in the sense that $F(x_{k})-F_*\leq \eta$. \end{remark}
+\begin{remark}[Complexity of $\eta$-Approximate Solution] It follows from Theorem~\ref{theorem:Conv-rate} that, given any $\eta>0$, the IPG-ELS method generates an $\eta$-approximate solution $x_{k}$ to problem~\eqref{main-prob}, in the sense that $F(x_{k})-F_*\leq \eta$ in at most $k=\mathcal{O}(1/\eta)$ iterations.
+We note further that Lemma \ref{lem:Local-Linesearch-Lipschitz} guarantees that the locally Lipschitz assumption for the gradient of $f$ can be used as a sufficient condition for establishing the convergence rate in Theorem~\ref{theorem:Conv-rate}. \end{remark}

+We end this section by proving the complexity of an $\eta$-approximate stationary solution for problem~\eqref{main-prob} as in Definition~\ref{approxStationarySolution}.
+For this complexity result, we assume that $\nabla f$ is $L$-Lipschitz continuous on the domain of $g$.

 \begin{theorem}[Complexity of $\eta$-Approximate Stationary Solution] Consider $(x_{k})_{k\in\mathbbm{N}}$, $(\tilde x_{k})_{k\in\mathbbm{N}}$, $(v_{k})_{k\in\mathbbm{N}}$, and $(\varepsilon_k)_{k\in\mathbbm{N}}$ generated by the IPG-ELS method and define $w_{k} := v_{k} + x_{k} - \tilde{x}_{k} + \nabla f(\tilde x_{k}) - \nabla f(x_{k})$, for every $k \in \mathbbm{N}$.
 Then, we have